 20 Nov Don’t let your holiday customers go cold after the season: Webinar Recap

 Customers start churning the moment you acquire them, and after the holidays they churn even faster — 274% faster according to our latest research.
 Holding onto these customers you work so hard to acquire was the basis of our latest webinar, How to Keep Your Holiday Customers Long After the Season is Over.
-This webinar featured speakers Cara Klewin of ALOHA.com, along with Matthew Michelson and Jon Fox of Retention Science.
+This webinar featured speakers Cara Klewin of ALOHA.com, along with Client Success team at Retention Science.

 What is customer churn & why does it happen?